Woman, granddaughter die after traffic accident, a week apart

-According to Chinese-language evening daily Lianhe Wanbao, the 69-year-old victim died in hospital on Sunday(March 29), five days after her family performed funeral rites for her five-year-old granddaughter.
+According to Chinese-language evening daily Lianhe Wanbao, the 69-year-old victim died in hospital on Sunday, five days after her family performed funeral rites for her five-year-old granddaughter.

 Both had been critically injured in an accident at the junction of Tampines Avenue 9 and Avenue 10 involving the van they were in and a car.
 The girl died on the day of the accident.